yosephdev/task-master/README.md

 ## Core Logic for Managing Tasks

 The core logic for managing tasks is implemented within the Python script/module.
 This includes functions for adding tasks, updating task status, listing tasks, and deleting tasks.
 Basic data structures such as lists and dictionaries are used to store task information.

+### Step 1: Initialize an Empty List for Tasks

+Initialized an empty list to store tasks.